howtographql/howtographql/meta/writing-guidelines.md

 This document describes writing guidelines and best practices for the HTG tutorial tracks (frontend + backend).

-## Writing Process & Feedback

-Please use [Quip](https://www.quip.com) to write your tutorials.
-This allows others to easily access your document and provide feedback with comments.

-Once there is a finalized version in quip, you can _export_ your document to Markdown.
-The exporter generally works well, but has a few flaws so that you'll probably have to do some finetuning on the Markdown here and there.

 ## Document Format

 Your tutorial should be divided into shorter _chapters_.
 Each chapter needs to be a single markdown document.
 The name of each document has to be predended with the index of the chapter, starting at 0.